What is a screenshot?

 Android 4.1 and higher

-Press and hold the "volume down" and "power" buttons simultaneously for about a second.
+- Press and hold the "volume-down button" and "power button" simultaneously for about a second.
 The screenshot will be taken and saved.
 It can be accessed via the Gallery or Photos app (depending on which version of Android you have) on your device.

 Below Android 4.1